-Liquidity and capital management
+Liquidity and Capital Management

-For the year ended September 30, 2020, the Company generated operating income of approximately \$13.5 million and net income of approximately \$7.1 million.
-Cash flows from operations totaled approximately \$19.5 million and \$18.0 million for the years ended September 30, 2020 and 2019, respectively.
-The increase in cash from operations was principally due to higher profitability.
+For the year ended September 30, 2021, the Company generated operating income of approximately \$17.2 million and net income of approximately \$10.1 million.
+Cash flows from operations totaled approximately \$45.7 million and \$19.5 million for the years ended September 30, 2021 and 2020, respectively.
+The increase in cash from operations was principally due to improved collections on key contracts and an advance payment to fund deployment of emergency medical resources under the FEMA contract awarded in late September.

-We used \$32.8 million and \$67.5 million of cash in investing activities during fiscal 2020 and fiscal 2019, respectively.
-The cash utilized in each respective fiscal year was predominantly due to acquisitions, IBA in fiscal 2020 and S3 in fiscal 2019.
+We used less than \$0.1 million and \$32.8 million of cash in investing activities during fiscal years 2021 and 2020, respectively.
+The cash utilized was predominantly due to capital expenditures in fiscal year 2021 and the IBA acquisition in fiscal year 2020.

-Cash provided by financing activities during the fiscal years ended September 30, 2020 and 2019 was approximately \$12.9 million and \$44.9 million, respectively.
-The activity in each fiscal year was primarily the sourcing of capital to fund acquisitions and early repayment of principal on our senior term loan.
-We entered into a \$95 million credit facility entered on June 7, 2019 which included a \$70.0 million term loan.
-During the year ended September 30, 2020, we had repayments of approximately \$19.0 million under our credit facility.
-We amended and restated the credit facility on September 30, 2020 to acquire IBA.
+Cash used in and provided by financing activities during the fiscal years ended September 30, 2021 and 2020 was approximately \$22.9 million and \$12.9 million, respectively.
+The activity in each fiscal year was primarily the sourcing of capital to fund the IBA acquisition and early repayment of principal on our senior term loan.
+We entered into a \$95 million credit facility on June 7, 2019 which included a \$70.0 million term loan.
+We amended and restated the credit facility on September 30, 2020 in connection with our acquisition of IBA.
+During the year ended September 30, 2021, we had repayments of approximately \$23.3 million under our credit facility.
 We expect to continue to use operating cash flow to pay outstanding debt.

-A summary of the change in cash and cash equivalents is presented below:
+A summary of the change in cash and cash equivalents is presented below (in thousands):

-Year Ended September 30, 2020 2019 Net cash provided by operating activities \$ 19,451 \$ 18,039 Net cash used in investing activities (32,830) (67,484) Net cash provided by financing activities 12,946 44,880 Net change in cash and cash equivalents \$ (433) \$ (4,565)
+Year Ended September 30, 2021 2020 Net cash provided by operating activities \$ 45,665 \$ 19,451 Net cash used in investing activities (44) (32,830) Net cash (used in) provided by financing activities (22,927) 12,946 Net change in cash and cash equivalents \$ 22,694 \$ (433)

-Sources of cash and cash equivalents
+Sources of Cash and Cash Equivalents

-As of September 30, 2020, our immediate sources of liquidity include cash and cash equivalents of approximately \$1.4 million, accounts receivable, and access to our secured revolving line of credit facility.
+As of September 30, 2021, our immediate sources of liquidity include cash and cash equivalents of approximately \$24.1 million, accounts receivable, and access to our secured revolving line of credit facility.
 This credit facility provides us with access of up to \$25.0 million, subject to certain conditions including eligible accounts receivable.
-As of September 30, 2020, we had unused borrowing capacity of \$24.8 million.
+As of September 30, 2021, we had unused borrowing capacity of \$25.0 million.
 The Company's present operating liabilities are largely predictable and consist of vendor and payroll related obligations.
 We believe that our current investment and financing obligations are adequately covered by cash generated from profitable operations and that planned operating cash flow should be sufficient to support our operations for twelve months from the date of issuance of these consolidated financial statements.